emrbaykal/HPE-AI-Solution/mlde-k8-cluster.md

 1. **Preparing the Operating System (Controller & Worker Nodes)**

+   Apply the following steps on the Kubernetes controller and worker nodes.

      ***a.
 Turn Off Swap:***

      * You MUST disable swap in order for the kubelet to work properly.